-Four years ago today–on February 12th, 2016–beloved alt-rock weirdos Ween performed at Broomfield, CO’s 1stBank Center to kick off a three-night run marking the band’s long-awaited return to the stage.
-Prior to this night, Ween had not performed live together since 12/31/11 at Denver’s Fillmore Auditorium, more than four years prior.
+Five years ago today on February 12th, 2016, fan-favorite alt-rock weirdos Ween performed at Broomfield, CO’s 1stBank Center to kick off a three-night run, which also celebrated the band’s long-awaited return to the stage.
+Prior to this night, Ween had not performed live together since New Year’s Eve 2011 at Denver’s Fillmore Auditorium.
 Officially, the band had “broken up.”

 It’s common knowledge that Aaron just went away for a long stint in rehab.
 He’s trying to get himself sober and get his life on track, and that extends way deeper than just Ween.
 And I love Aaron, he’s one of my best friends in the world, my whole life.
 So, I kinda thought, that maybe the band would be on ice for a year, or two, or three, or five, and I was totally cool with that.
 However long it took for him to be healthy and more importantly happy, I was prepared to do it, and I was going to wait for him to take the lead on it.
 And the next thing I know I read in Rolling Stone that he said that he was breaking up the band.
 And I was heartbroken.
 I still am.
 It’s only been a month.
 And I also knew, you shouldn’t make a decision like that, the day you get out of rehab or the week you get out, and I think he regrets it.
 I don’t think that you’ve seen the last of Ween.